 This year we couldn’t be together: my husband had to stay in the UK to renew his visa, my grandma is too old to travel, so my family is celebrating in Rome while me and Sandy are in London.
 I miss them very much, but I am already looking forward to spending Christmas 2013 with them!

-I used an Italian recipe for "Stelline di Zenzero" (Ginger Stars) that I found on Cavoletto di Bruxelles blog.
+I used an Italian recipe for “Stelline di Zenzero” (Ginger Stars) that I found on Cavoletto di Bruxelles blog.
 The recipe calls for a mix of different flours, whichever type you have at home.
-I used plain, wholemeal, kamut flours and almond powder.
+I used plain, wholemeal, kamut flour as well as ground almonds.